mistycheney/MouseBrainAtlas/doc/Detection.md

 - Use the GUI to select a set of anchor points.
 For example, we can use two points: the centroid of 12N and 3N(either L or R).
 Then `registration/registration_v7_atlasV6_simpleGlobal`
-- Automatically align the 3-D section outline.
+- Automatically align the 3-D brain outline.

 ## Convert the image stack to 3-D probability maps.
 Run `learning/from_images_to_score_volumes.py <brain_name> <detector_id> --structure_list <json-encoded list str>`